• Skip to primary navigation

 Straining blended strawberries and water through a strainer.

-Strain through a mesh strainer.
+Strain through a mesh strainer (affiliate link).

 Two glasses of agua de fresa topped with strawberry slices.